kubernetes/enhancements/keps/sig-storage/5030-attach-limit-autoscaler/README.md

 - Since a node does not come up with a CSI driver typically, usually too many pods get scheduled on a node, which may not be supportable by the node in the first place.
 This leads to bunch of pods, just stuck.

-Once cluster-autoscaler is aware of CSI volume attach limits, we can fix kubernete's builtin scheduler to not schedule pods to nodes that don't have CSI driver installed.
+Once cluster-autoscaler is aware of CSI volume attach limits, we can fix kubernete's builtin scheduler to not schedule pods to nodes that don't have CSI driver installed and if pods require given CSI volumes.

 ### Goals

 - Modify cluster-autoscaler so as it is aware of CSI volume limits.
-- Fix scheduler, so as it doesn't schedule pods to a node that doesn't have CSI driver installed.
+- Fix scheduler, so as it doesn't schedule pods that require given CSI volume to a node that doesn't have CSI driver installed.

 ### Non-Goals